 Stop by or make an appointment by email.
 She usually answers within 24 hours during business days.

 Mrs. Stamp has been a college teaching assistant, a public school teacher, a specialist for GT children, a master teacher trainer, a customer service trainer, an event producer, and a small business owner.
 She has presented to educators, students of all ages, corporations and non-profits.
 She loves reading, psychology and brain studies, fine and decorative arts, food and cooking, creative problem solving, and learning.
 She earned her Degree from Sheridan College and the University of Wyoming and did advanced studies in Gifted and Talented Education at the University of North Texas and Texas Women’s University.
 While teaching in Germany for the Department of Defense Dependents Schools, she did coursework at various universities and even did a course at the Vegetarian Cookery School of England!
 In addition, Laura served the Pikes Peak community for 15 years through leadership positions in the women’s international service organization, Zonta, and as a docent at the Fine Arts Center.
-Through Zonta, she was the local founding chair of the Glass Slipper Ball Featuring the Best of the Chefs and Wine Purveyors helping with its production for 10 years.
-This event creates awareness and funding for local and global women’s initiatives including the fight against human trafficking and other forms of violence against women and girls and has raised over a million dollars nationwide.
+Through Zonta, she was the local founding chair of the Glass Slipper Ball Featuring the Best of the Chefs and Wine Purveyors working on its production for 10 years.
+This event created awareness and funding for local and global women’s initiatives including the fight against human trafficking and other forms of violence against women and girls.
 Laura also started her own business, Cooks with Wine, teaching cooking classes and doing cooking demos for a local home builder.
 Married in 1994, Laura and Dirk have two sons: Jason and Jean-Luc.